bitsofinfo/swarm-traefik-state-analyzer/docs/servicechecksdb.md

 You can use the generated JSON file that contains all the necessary information (urls, headers, methods, payloads etc) to drive any monitoring system you'd like.... or just feed into the provided `servicechecker.py` to execute all the service checks and write a detailed report out... again in JSON.

+Note you an also use this file as input to [testsslinputgenerator.py](tlsssltools.md)

 ```bash
 ./servicechecksdb.py --input-filename [swarmstatedb output file] \
   --swarm-info-repo-root /pathto/[dir containing swarm-name.yml files] \